 About the department

-An important department’s focus is the diagnostics and surgical treatment of diseases of the nervous system in infants, young children and adolescents (in collaboration with the Department of Pediatric and Adolescent Medicine, the Department of Neuropediatrics, Pediatric Oncology).
-The therapeutic spectrum covers the treatment of common and rare diseases, including cranial malformations, meningomyelocele, spina bifida, brain and spinal cord tumors.
+The department is also distinguished by its rich experience in the treatment of diseases of the central nervous system in infants, young children and adolescents (in cooperation with the Department of Pediatric and Adolescent Medicine, the Department of Neuropediatrics, Pediatric Oncology).
+The therapeutic spectrum includes the treatment of both common and rare diseases, including cranial malformations, meningomyelocele, spina bifida, brain and spinal cord tumors.
 The department's pediatric neurosurgeons use all modern surgical techniques for the treatment of young patients with pathologies of any severity.

-- Diagnostics and treatment of pituitary tumors (about 250 surgical procedures per year)
+- Surgical treatment of pituitary tumors (about 250 operations per year)

 - Endoscopic interventions

 - Surgical treatment of spinal diseases (more than 400 operations on the spine, including more than 100 stabilization operations, as well as replacement of vertebral bodies in all parts of the spine)